browniefed/react-native-animation-book/api/TIMING.md

 ![Simple Timing Move](images/SimpleTimingMove.gif)

-The other is `easing`, which if none is supplied defaults to `easeInOut`.
-Which isn't an option but is actually created like so `var easeInOut = Easing.inOut(Easing.ease);`
+The  `easing` parameter defaults to `easeInOut`, which isn't actually an option but is created like so: `var easeInOut = Easing.inOut(Easing.ease);`.

-To get access to a bunch of pre-defined easing functions you can require the `Easing` module like so.
-Some of these are functions that take functions that return functions, like the `easeInOut` up above.
+To get access to a bunch of pre-defined easing functions, you can require the `Easing` module from React:

 ```
 var React = require('react-native');